1. Home

 Registered Apprenticeship

-The Workforce Connection of Central New Mexico partners with the Department of Workforce Solutions, US Department of Labor, and other local community partners to support a high-quality registered apprenticeship system.
+The Workforce Connection of Central New Mexico partners with the Department of Workforce Solutions, US Department of Labor, America’s Job Center New Mexico, and other local community partners to support a high-quality registered apprenticeship system.

 white overlay